samikshamangle/Portfolio/README.md

+📌 Project Description:
+This portfolio website showcases my work, skills, and projects in a clean and modern layout.
+Built using React.js and Tailwind CSS, it delivers a fast, responsive, and visually engaging user experience.
+The portfolio highlights my technical abilities, creativity, and passion for building high-quality web applications.

+# Project Title

+A brief and clear project description goes here.
+Explain what your project does and why it exists.

+## 🚀 Features
+- Responsive and modern UI
+- Built using React.js and Tailwind CSS
+- Interactive elements
+- Clean and optimized code

+## 🛠️ Tech Stack
+- React.js
+- Tailwind CSS

+## 📁 Project Structure
+/myproject
+ ├── src
+ ├── assets
+ ├── components
+ └── package.json

+## 📦 How to run
+1. Open terminal
+2. cd myproject and npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.